lsqio-admin/textpride/README.md

   ```
   - Setup page redirect for callback (** this is where app provider content unlock function goes):
+    - this is where the page redirect is checked to see if the URL tells the app to unlock the current
+    	- if so run app-providers content unlock function
+    	- stop further page loading
+    	- close webivew if required
+    	- else wait for user to close webview
   ```
   textprideWebView.setWebViewClient(new WebViewClient() {
     @Override